 Marker series.
 This marker is included in the Daughters of the American Colonists marker series.

 Location.
 39° 9.997′ N, 84° 18.156′ W. Marker is in Terrace Park, Ohio, in Hamilton County.
 Marker can be reached from the intersection of Miami Avenue and Terrace Place.
-Touch for map.
 The marker is located on the grounds of St. Thomas Episcopal Church near the front entrance.
 It was well-mounted at some point on a small boulder though it doesn't appear to have been the original mounting (at least from looking at the picture).
+Touch for map.
 Marker is at or near this postal address: 100 Miami Avenue, Terrace Park OH 45174, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Milford Bridge (approx. half a mile away); First Methodist Church (approx. 0.9 miles away); Henry Clark Corbin (approx. 1.4 miles away); Milford GAR Veterans Memorial (approx. Promont (approx. 1˝ miles away); Greenlawn Cemetery (approx. 1˝ miles away); Camp Dennison (approx. 1.7 miles away); a different marker also named Camp Dennison (approx. 1.7 miles away).
+Milford Bridge (approx. half a mile away); Milford (approx. half a mile away); First Methodist Church Henry Clark Corbin (approx. 1.4 miles away); Milford GAR Veterans Memorial (approx. 1.4 miles away); Promont (approx. 1½ miles away); Greenlawn Cemetery (approx. 1½ miles away); Camp Dennison (approx. 1.7 miles away).

 More about this marker.
 I haven't been able to see the marker in person but a person who works at the church was kind enough to take two photo and send them to me.